-Warm Home Prescription
+Warm Home Prescription® 2022-2024 trial

-Warm Home Prescription is a new service invented by Energy Systems Catapult and is being trialled across England and Scotland, helping people who struggle to afford energy and have severe health conditions made worse by the cold.
+Warm Home Prescription® is a new service invented by Energy Systems Catapult and is being trialled across England and Scotland, helping people who struggle to afford energy and have severe health conditions made worse by the cold.
 The service allows them to stay warm and well at home, and out of hospital in winter whilst reducing the energy consumption and carbon emissions of their home.

-This trial aims to determine how providing a low carbon warm home can improve people’s health and reduce their use of the health service, saving the NHS money overall and easing pressure on frontline staff.
+The England and Scotland 2022-2024 trial aims to determine how providing a low carbon warm home can improve people’s health and reduce their use of the health service, saving the NHS money overall and easing pressure on frontline staff.
 A warm and healthy home must be central to any consumer-centred vision we have for changing how people use energy in their home as we move towards a smart, flexible Net Zero energy system.

-The Challenge
+The challenge

 The UK is facing a huge challenge of ensuring that the energy system is designed to support all consumers now and in the future.
 A cost-of-living crisis and rising domestic energy prices have driven awareness in the importance of designing products and services that work for consumers in vulnerable situations.
 Living in a cold home puts millions of people with health conditions at particular risk of harm, such as those with respiratory diseases and cardio-vascular diseases.
 In 2020, 10,000 people are thought to have died as a result of living in a cold home.